girishavallabhaneni/Class_Monitoring_System/README.md

 - Real-time notifications
 - API rate limiting

-## 🤝 Contributing

-This project was developed for Smart India Hackathon to address the challenge of monitoring and improving skill training effectiveness using AI and computer vision technologies.

 ## 📄 License

-This project is developed for educational and hackathon purposes.
+This project is developed for educational purposes.
 Please ensure compliance with local privacy laws and regulations when deploying in production environments.

 ---

 **Note**: This solution demonstrates the integration of multiple AI technologies (Computer Vision, Emotion Recognition, and Generative AI) to create a comprehensive training monitoring system.
 The modular architecture allows for easy customization and scaling based on specific requirements.